Shahd-T512/Autonomous-Track/Cpp Documentation/08-Constructors-Destructors.md

     // --- DESTRUCTOR ---
     // Note the '~' symbol
-    // Runs when the object is deleted ~NetworkConnection() {
+    // Runs automatically when the object is deleted ~NetworkConnection() {
         is_connected = false;
         std::cout << "[System] Closing connection to " << ip_address << ".
 Bye!\n";